Boosie Badazz: Legal issues

 On December 7, 2012, his attorneys were able to argue that the drug ring charge was a set up: the informant offered to provide codeine syrup for Boosie, an admitted codeine addict, in exchange for his help.
 He was released on March 5, 2014.
 He remained on parole until 2018.

 On July 12, 2022, Boosie was detained during a traffic stop and cited with possession of marijuana.

 Since May 2023, Boosie has had numerous arrests and charges in the San Diego area which have been related to unlawful firearm possession.
 On May 6, 2023, Boosie was arrested in San Diego after he was discovered to be a felon unlawfully in possession of a firearm after being pulled over by police for a traffic violation.
 On July 14, 2023, moments after one unlawful firearm possession charge against him was dismissed, Boosie was arrested on additional unlawful gun possession charges outside a San Diego courthouse.
 On July 21, 2023, a magistrate judge ordered for Boosie to be released on a $50,000 bond.
 On July 18, 2024, less than two weeks after the other charges were dismissed, Boosie was charged with counts of unlawful firearm possession, including one for interstate commerce as a convicted felon and another for knowingly possessing a firearm while using controlled substances.
 For the drug-related firearm possession law, Boosie faces up to 10 years in prison.

+In 2025, Hatch paid far-right political operatives Jacob Wohl and Jack Burkman $600,000 to arrange for a pardon by president Donald Trump.
+He filed legal action against the two in July 2026 after failing to receive a pardon.